-This deep dive into learning to pair adequate recovery with each workout is coming March 1.
+This deep dive into learning to pair adequate recovery with each workout is coming by June 15.

-This deep dive into learning how to benefit from a full range of motion for each exercise is coming March 1.
+This deep dive into learning how to benefit from a full range of motion for each exercise is coming by June 15.

 In this training tip you’ll learn that not all exercises are to be treated equally.
 Find out how exercises that use a single joint like a biceps curl are contained within bigger, multi-joint exercises like a chin-up, as shown in the header image.
 You’ll learn how to watch for the active joints in any exercise to then be able to distinguish between big and small movements.